 After your accident, we understand that you want to tell your family and friends about it and warn them about the dangers of texting and driving.
 It is okay to inform them about this incident but make sure you do it privately and verbally.

 The other party’s insurance company can find anything you post on social media about it and can twist it to meet their narrative.
 Even an innocent post of a fun day in the city can be used against you, as they can say you are not as injured as you claim.

 We recommend that you keep a daily log of:

 - What you did during the day

 Be as specific and thorough as possible in these entries, as they can back up your claim about how the accident has affected your life.

 Bring in the Strong Arm at Loncar Lyon Jenkins

-Since 1988, our lawyers have strived to get the most favorable outcome for each of our clients.
+Since 1988, our attorneys at Loncar Lyon Jenkins have strived to get fair case outcomes for our clients.
 After your texting while driving accident in Tyler, our lawyers want to do the same for you.

 To get started with a free case review, reach out to us today.